roberto-leandro/gloomnightgrove-website/index.md

 list_title: Recent posts
 ---

-### This blog will will include updates in the development process of Gloomnight Grove, pre-release builds and as important information like our Design Document.
+### This blog will include updates in the development process of Gloomnight Grove, such as pre-release builds and important information like our Design Document.